-Opinion by Richard Baird
+Opinion by Richard Baird Posted 9 October 2017

 MOAA Architects was founded in 2010.
 It has an office in Hamilton, New Zealand, and a portfolio of new builds and renovations that span the residential, education, commercial and public sectors.
-Highlights include their building for Waiariki Institute of Technology’s Health Sciences, a collaboration with DCA, and Piako House, a renovation and extension.
-MOAA Architects have a passion for ideas and people.
-This is expressed by a flexible new visual identity of modular play and variety, and a bright yellow and cool grey colour palette designed by Inhouse.
+Highlights include their work on St. Johns Church, a square plan rotated 9 degrees off the street grid, and Piako House, a renovation and extension of 1940s domestic planning to meet a 21st century lifestyle.

 Variety and interest comes from the freedom to rotate, compress and extend letterforms within a clear grid-system.
-The use of a more conventional sans-serif logotype affords the work room to challenge readability, and to use individual letters to establish a discernible continuity whilst avoiding repetition.
+The use of a more formal sans-serif logotype affords the logo an opportunity to push readability and to favour the more structural.
+The use of individual letters across headed paper and notecards establish a discernible continuity whilst avoiding repetition.

-The pairing of a cheerful sunshine yellow with a variety of grey boards channels something of the typographic and architectural play of the graphic system and works in an element of the industrious.
+The pairing of a cheerful sunshine yellow with a variety of grey boards channels something of the typographic and architectural play of the graphic system, the approachable positioning of studio, and works in an element of the industrious.

 Other small details include yellow rather than grey grids on the sketch paper, the two different colours and communicative tones of headed paper and their play with space, structure and visual weighting, and the stacked numbers of the studio’s door.

 It is a simple and straightforward graphic expression.
 It derives distinction from its contextual responsiveness and variety, initial impact in colour and use of form, and is reassuring in its use of familiar industry cues and material quality.
 Although perhaps a touch transferable, stylistically it appears to be grounded in a personable approach and a desire to convey architectural ideation in a cheerful, playful and universal way.
 More work by Inhouse on BP&O.